trimstray/nginx-admins-handbook/doc/NGINX_BASICS.md

 - `limit_except` - is used to restrict the use of certain HTTP methods within a location context

-Also look at the graphic below.
+Look also at the graphic below.
 It presents the most important contexts with reference to the configuration:

 <p align="center">
   <img src="https://github.com/trimstray/nginx-admins-handbook/blob/master/static/img/nginx_contexts.png" alt="nginx-contexts">